 In 2,500 BC it appears in China and India.
 In 2000 BC. arrives in Greece.
 About 1000 BC appears in Italy.
 In 900 BC it began to be cultivated in North Africa and arrived in Spain, through Catalonia, around 500 BC.
 Between the end of the 15th century and the 16th century.
 It extends through America, reaching the end of the eighteenth to Australia and New Zealand.

 The origin of the popularity of wine

-The truth is that most of ancient people cultivated the vines both to eat the grapes and to produce wines.
+The truth is that most of ancient people cultivated grapevines both to eat the grapes and to produce wines.
 However, the extension of this crop is mainly due to the importance that the wine had for the Greeks and Romans and especially the Phoenician merchants, located in what would modernly be the countries of Syria, Lebanon and Israel.
-Tthey dedicated to trade and to extend their culture in all the towns with which they traded.
+They dedicated to trade and to extend their culture in all the towns with which they traded.

 There are abundant references about wine in the Iliad and in the Odyssey, since the Greeks traded with this drink.
 Greek doctors, like Hippocrates, recommended it to patients.

 The Romans worshiped the wine and even had a divinity dedicated to it, called Bacchus.
 In the parties dedicated to wine, called bacchanals, they used to drink and get drunk profusely.
 The Roman ships transported this drink from the most remote places of their empire.
 Thus, for example, vinum gaditanum or wine from Cádiz, in the south of Spain was very popular.

 In addition, the Romans constitute the main culture that impel the techniques of its cultivation.
 They were the ones who obtained different varieties, recognized the main diseases, learned the techniques of pruning, the importance of irrigation, the different types of soils and the way to fertilize them.
 They were also the first to use barrels and glass bottles to store it, in front of ceramic jugs or animal skins that had been used until now.